Japan to buy disputed East China Sea islands - media

 The uninhabited islands, known as Senkaku in Japan and Diaoyu in China, have long been a source of friction.
 Japan and China have competing territorial claims to the islets and surrounding fishing areas and potentially rich gas deposits.

-The Japanese government will buy the islets for 2.05 billion yen (16.48 million pounds) and the owners will sign a contract soon, the Japanese dailies Asahi and Yomiuri said.
+The Japanese government will buy the islets for 2.05 billion yen ($26.15 million) and the owners will sign a contract soon, the Japanese dailies Asahi and Yomiuri said.

 The planned purchase of the islands, controlled by Japan and claimed by Taiwan as well, will be approved in a cabinet meeting as early as mid-September, the newspapers said.